smintz93/Bike-Race-Project_1/README.md

 # Bike-Race-Project_1

- Basic Rules
+## Basic Rules

-Two Player game
+## Two Player Race Game

+## Jquery / Canvas game

-Bike race from one start line to finish line
+Bike race from start line to finish line
-Obstacles in the way
+Obstacles are in the way
 Player must avoid avoid obstacles or they are stopped First bike to get to the finish line wins
 First bike to win three races wins the game

-Set up

-Scoreboard with instructions and score
+The user can move the start the race after a timer has expired (3,2,1) The bikes are controlled by using left, up, right, down arrows and a,w,d,s

+Future versions of the game will include increased difficulty as game progress with more obstacles being added.

 User

 Moves bikes across the screen
 Has to avoid obstacles